The name Vein reached England

 Outstanding amongst the family at this time was Richard Vines (1585-1651), English colonist, born near Bideford, Devonshire who emigrated to Maine, America in 1609, but later returned to England.
 He returned to New England

 , settling at Winter Harbour near Saco River, Massachusetts, about 1615.
-"He was principal superintendent of Saco before...
-Another 99 words (7 lines of text) are included under the topic Early Vein Notables in all our PDF Extended History products and printed products wherever possible.
+"He was principal superintendent of Saco before 1635, in which year Gorges appointed him councillor of 'New Somersetshire.'
+He explored the White Mountains in August 1642.
+In 1643 or 1644 he...
+Another 75 words (5 lines of text) are included under the topic Early Vein Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Vein family to Ireland

 Some of the Vein family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 is included in all our PDF Extended History products